The 100 Meter Sprint - The Best Martial Arts For Self-Defense You Will Ever Learn

 This could mean closing the door on someone shady, crossing the road numerous times to see if you are being followed, or simply running away to safety.

-“We are born with our primary form of self-defence… running.
+“We are born with our primary form of self-defense… running.
 If a guy pulls a knife, run away.
 If three guys confront you, run away.
 If somebody squares up on you with clenched fists looking for a fight, run away”.
 Jocko Willink – Retired Navy Seal and BJJ Black belt.

 Besides, if you guessed wrong and the person that you just ran away from had good intentions, it is no big deal.
 All that happens is that a stranger thinks you are rude/odd.
 Regrettable I know, but the cost of not trusting your instincts could be a lot worse.